M66B/FairEmail/FAQ.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https://github.com/M66B/FairEmail/blob/master/FAQ.md%23user-content-faq173)

-* The Play store version does not support Android Auto, see [this FAQ](#user-content-faq165) for more information
+* The Play Store version does not support Android Auto, see [this FAQ](#user-content-faq165) for more information
-* The Play store version does not support Amazon devices with Android 5 Lollipop because there are critical bugs in this Android version of Amazon
+* The Play Store version does not support Amazon devices with Android 5 Lollipop because there are critical bugs in this Android version of Amazon
 * The Play Store version does not support Gravatars/Libravatars due to Play Store policies
+* The Play Store version is released about once a month only because I am tired of 1-star ratings for *Too many updates*.
+If you want to receive more updates, you can join the [Play Store test program](https://play.google.com/apps/testing/eu.faircode.email).
 * The GitHub version will check for [updates on GitHub](https://github.com/M66B/FairEmail/releases) and is updated more frequently, but updates need to be installed manually
 * The GitHub version has some different links, some more options (like sharing the HTML of a message) and some different default values (more geared to advanced users)
 * The GitHub version can be installed as an update over the Play store version, whereas the F-Droid build can't (see below for more details)